The GR1 is like one of those mythical objects that people on the internet talk about, but nobody you know actually has.

-It’s one thing to carry 30-40 lbs in it for a workout, which it does well it.
-I would NOT want to use it if there was more weight or distance involved.
+While it works well for carrying 30-40 lbs in it for a workout, I would NOT want to use it if there was more weight or distance involved.

 I’m not talking about the GORUCK waist belt, either.
 I’m talking serious hip belts that transfer weight to your hips/legs

 Realistically, those who have spent time doing serious hikes, backpacking trips, and ruck movements understand this and wouldn’t use the GR1 for that purpose.
 I’m sure there are some devotees out there who sincerely think that putting 60 lbs in the GR1 and moving long distances on a regular basis is a good idea, though.
 While it can be done, you really shouldn’t.

 That said, I’ve experimented with some load bearing gear configurations that mitigate this somewhat.
 There’s an old British technique when wearing a lot of web gear around your belt line.
 If the harness fits correctly, rest the pack on the top of the rear pouches and let the weight transfer to the hips.

 - Crazy tough construction to withstand nearly any abuse

 - Generic design/size is both discrete and extremely versatile

 - Very high quality

 - Price is high for “just a backpack”